 Sporting links have also played an important role in strengthening Australia-Bangladesh relations.
 Young players from Bangladesh have taken part in Cricket Australia’s international skills development program while national teams continue to compete against each other on the international stage.
 Australia was proud to host the Bangladesh national cricket team during the ICC World Cup in 2015.

 Economic and trade relationship

-Two-way merchandise trade totaled $977 million for 2013-4, with exports to Bangladesh valued at $461 million.
-Principal exports to Bangladesh were vegetables, cotton and dairy.
+Two-way trade totaled $1.7 billion for 2014-15, with exports to Bangladesh valued at $978 million.
+Principal merchandise exports to Bangladesh were vegetables, cotton and fertilisers.
 The main imports were clothing and textiles.
 Since 1 July 2003, products from Bangladesh enter Australia duty-free and quota-free.

 Bangladesh offers commercial opportunities to Australian companies operating in the energy, telecommunications, transport, textiles, education and mining sectors.
 Australian businesses are well placed to provide services and equipment for infrastructure development in Bangladesh.

 For more information on developing commercial links with Bangladesh, please see the Austrade website.